 The SPring-8 storage ring can accommodate up to 62 beamlines: 34 insertion devices, 4 long undulators, and 24 bending magnets.
-At present, 56 beamlines are in operation, covering a wide variety of research fields involving synchrotron radiation science and technology.
+At present, 57 beamlines are in operation, covering a wide variety of research fields involving synchrotron radiation science and technology.
 The beamlines are classified into the following three types.

-- (1) Public Beamlines

-- (2) Contract Beamlines

-- (3) RIKEN Beamlines
+- (1) Public Beamlines (26 beamlines operating) - (2) Contract Beamlines (19 beamlines operating) - (3) RIKEN Beamlines (12 beamlines operating)

 There are now 26 public beamlines in full operation.
 The beamlines that are proposed and constructed by external organizations, such as universities, research institutes, private companies and consortiums, are called contract beamlines and are exclusively used by the contractors for their own research purposes.
 At present, 19 contract beamlines are in operation.
-The contract beamlines include the NSRRC BM (BL12B2) and NSRRC ID (BL12XU) beamlines, which were constructed by the National Synchrotron Radiation Research Center of Taiwan.
 The beamlines constructed by RIKEN except for public beamlines are called RIKEN beamlines, and are mainly used for RIKEN's own research activities, with partial availability for public use.
-RIKEN is now operating 11 beamlines and is reconstructing one beamline.
+RIKEN is now operating 12 beamlines.

 To illustrate the beamline portfolio of SPring-8, a beamline map is shown in Fig. 2 together with the beamline classification.
-The research fields of beamlines are presented in Table 3.
+The research fields of each beamline are presented in Table 3.